Wish-Lin/Iridium/README.md

 ## The purpose of this project

 After the COVID-19 pandemic, online courses, along with the convenience it brings to both students and teachers alike, are getting more and more attention around the world.
-Under such circumstances, it is forseeable that the demand in online math courses will rise as well, thus, the existence of a tool that anyone can get their hands on, understand, and produce high quality math images & animations for educational purposes has never be this important.
+Under such circumstances, it is forseeable that the demand in online math courses will rise as well, thus, creating a tool that anyone can get their hands on, understand, and produce high quality math images & animations for educational purposes has never be this important.

 ## Functions and Features (as of v0.9.12)